Is Piedmont Lithium Limited (PLL) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -15.70% loss in the last 1 month and extending the period to 3 months gives it a 151.66%, and is -3.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.00% over the week and 15.55% over the month.
+The stock witnessed a 18.41% loss in the last 1 month and extending the period to 3 months gives it a 129.39%, and is 3.89% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.40% over the week and 12.47% over the month.

 Piedmont Lithium Limited (PLL) Analyst Forecasts